[email protected] ♦ (+65) 6293 9249 ♦ Mon - Sun : 10:00AM - 7:00PM

 How to plan your diet in confinement

-Experts like dietitians generally suggest following the “My Healthy Plate” proportions advocated by Singapore Health Promotion Board, which is:
+Experts like dietitians generally suggest following the “My Healthy Plate” proportions advocated by Singapore Health Promotion Board, which are:

-This way, you will get all the different vitamins and minerals that are available in different food groups that may not be in others.
+This way, you will get all the different vitamins and minerals available in different food groups that may not be in others.
 On top of that, an additional 20g of protein is recommended for mothers during the first six months of postpartum.
-That is about an additional egg, a piece of tofu or protein in half-palm size whether it is poultry, fish or meat in each meal, 3x per day.
+That is about an additional egg, a piece of tofu, or protein in half-palm size, whether it is poultry, fish, or meat, in each meal, three times per day.

 What should a nursing mum’s diet look like?

 We all know that breast milk is the best source of nutrition for your little ones, but did you know that the nutrient content of your breast milk depends on how well you’re eating?
-Not all the nutrients are affected by how well you eat, but some are !
+Not all nutrients are affected by how well you eat, but some are!

 The reason being that your intake of these nutrients can directly affect how much of them are present in your breast milk.
 For example, the more Vitamin A-rich food you take, the more of it can be passed to your baby through your breast milk and vice versa.

-Of course, regardless of what you eat, your breast milk will always still be the best and nourishing for your baby.
-But it could also help to understand the connection between food, breast milk, nutrition levels and what they can do for you and your baby!
+Of course, regardless of what you eat, your breast milk will always be the best and most nourishing for your baby.
+But it could also help to understand the connection between food, breast milk, nutrition levels, and what they can do for you and your baby!

-What should you have in order to improve lactation and keep breast milk production going?
+What should you have to improve lactation and keep breast milk production going?
 The key is to maintain a high level of iron in your body.
-Due to the blood loss you experience during delivery, your iron level will drop afterwards and this can result in low milk production.
+Due to the blood loss you experience during delivery, your iron level will drop afterwards, which can result in low milk production.
 Therefore, proper meal planning to keep your iron level high will benefit both you and your newborn.

 Looking completely at the bright side, there are a lot of foods and ingredients you can have for a healthy and balanced diet.
 Here are some of them: